Offline Reinforcement Learning via Linear-Programming with Error-Bound Induced Constraints: Introduction

-\paragraph{Our Key Techniques.} The key idea to our approaches is to study {\it properly constrained} versions of the LP reformulation of the underlying MDP.
-In particular, we focus on the dual problem of a variant of the standard LP reformulation, based on the marginal importance sampling framework \citep{nachum2019algaedice,lee2021optidice}, where the dual variable corresponds to the ratio between the state-action occupancy measure and the offline data distribution (also referred to as the {\it density ratio}).
+\paragraph{Our key techniques: LP with Error-bound induced constraints.} The key idea to our approaches is to study the LP reformulations of the underlying MDPs under additional {\it constraints} induced by certain \emph{error bounds}.
+To this end, we focus on the dual problem of a variant of the standard LP reformulation, based on the marginal importance sampling (MIS) framework \citep{nachum2019algaedice,lee2021optidice}, where the dual variable corresponds to the ratio between the state-action occupancy measure and the offline data distribution (also referred to as the {\it density ratio}).
+Error-bound analysis is a powerful tool in optimization theory, which is generally defined as estimating the suboptimality of a solution by some \emph{residual functions}, defined as the \emph{amount of violation of certain controllable optimality conditions}.

-Our first set of results relies on a key {\it error bound} lemma that relates the value function suboptimality with the $\ell_1$-norm violation of the validity constraint on the occupancy measure in the LP (see Lemma \ref{lemma:infeasible}).
-This lemma leads to a {\it constrained dual formulation} without the need of behavior regularization as in \cite{zhan2022offline}.
-Using function approximation for the density ratio and the {\it sign function} of the occupancy validity constraint (see Definition \ref{def:x_sign}), this formulation organically allows us to obtain $O(1/\sqrt{n})$ sample complexity under the realizability of density ratio function class, and certain completeness assumption on the {sign function}, together with standard SPC assumption \citep{rashidinejad2021bridging,chen2022offline}.
+Our first set of results relies on a key {\it error bound} lemma that relates the value function suboptimality with the $\ell_1$-norm \emph{violation of the validity constraint} on the \emph{occupancy measure} in the LP (see Lemma \ref{lemma:infeasible}).
+This lemma leads to a {\it constrained} dual formulation without the need of behavior regularization as in \cite{zhan2022offline}.
+Using function approximation for the density ratio and the {\it sign function} of the occupancy validity constraint (see Definition \ref{def:x_sign}), this formulation organically allows us to obtain $O(1/\sqrt{n})$ sample complexity under the realizability of density ratio function class, and certain completeness assumption on the {sign function}, together with the standard SPC assumption \citep{rashidinejad2021bridging,chen2022offline}.
+More importantly, such a framework can readily handle multiple extended settings, and can also be readily instantiated to the tabular MDP case, for \emph{both} discounted and average-reward settings, achieving either state-of-the-art or the first sample complexities in the literature.